Anirudh123nasty/ARTri3/AEcreatetask.md

             b = int(a)
             fs = [1,]
 ```
+The list comes from Ethan Vo's function, who I worked with on my create task project when writing code.
+Here, the list is created, and is specified to start from 1 with no defined end value yet.
+This allows us to add on to the list by appending values.
 ## The second program code segment must show the data in the same list being used, such as creating new data from the existing data or accessing multiple elements in the list, as part of fulfilling the program’s purpose:
 ``` python
  if b == 1: